 Central to the project is farmer uptake - and the concept that farmers learn best from other farmers, within small groups.
 About 30 East Coast farmers have been handson throughout the project, with several testing the most promising forage strategies on their own properties.
 Nine sites are being monitored and six are operating as "hubs" to showcase the work to the wider farming community.

-For more info, see beeflambnz.com/future-forage-systems
+beeflambnz.com/ future-forage-systems